AmirSTORMic/PiFocus/PiFocusDraft.md

 </p>
 -->
 <p align="justify">
-A three-axis piezoelectric stage (SLC-1780-D-S, SmarAct) equipped with an integrated position sensor to perform closed-loop movements, was used to control the position of the sample on the microscope stage.
+To perform calibration step which is critical in ensuring the accuracy and reliability of our focus stabilization systems (especially when accounting for different optical parameters such as objective lenses numerical aperure and astigmatism values), a Z image stack were captured to establish a calibration curve that maps the relationship between focal plane position and the corresponding correction needed for optimal focus stabilization.
+The scan range and step size of the Z stack were carefully chosen to ensure that the entire range of astigmatism was covered, thereby encompassing the full range of potential focal plane deviations.
+A three-axis piezoelectric stage (SLC-1780-D-S, SmarAct) equipped with an integrated position sensor to perform closed-loop movements, was used to control the position of the sample on the microscope stage in three dimensions.
 </p>

 <p align="justify">